search icon

 Starts at $0 + state fees and only takes 5-10 minutes

-Excellent 4.8 out of 5 stars 18,180 reviews
+Excellent 4.8 out of 5 stars 28,272 reviews

-While there are three different ways to convert a business from one entity type to another, we always recommend the statutory conversion when possible.
-What is the statutory conversion, and why is it the preferred method for business entity conversions?
+There are a few different ways to convert a business, but the top recommended one is usually the statutory conversion.
+But what is the statutory conversion, and why is it the preferred method for business conversions?
+This guide breaks down the essential facts about the statutory conversion.

-The statutory conversion is the simplest way to convert your business from one entity type to another.
+The statutory conversion is the simplest way to convert a business from one entity type to another.
 Statutory conversions were introduced into the American business world fairly recently, and as such, they’re still only available in 35 states.

-• The name of your entity
+• The name of the entity

-• The mailing address of your business
+• The mailing address of the business

-• The name and address of your registered agent
+• The name and address of the registered agent

-• The entity type you’re converting to
+• The entity type the business is converting into

 • The results of the company’s voting process